erosson/swarm-numberformat/README.md

 ## License

-MIT license.
-I'd appreciate it if you open-sourced any changes to this library, as with an LGPL license.
-(Pull request?
-Open-source fork?)
-Not required, though.
+MIT - use this anywhere.
+I'd like it if you open-sourced any changes you make to this library (send a pull request?
+Github fork?), but it's not required.